 Expense ratios are a comparison of any particular type of expense to sales.
 These expense ratios could be as many in numbers as the no. of important expense categories.
 Say, for example, sales and distribution, administration, etc.

 |Expense Ratio = Expenses (Ex.
 Sales and Distribution) / Net Sales|

 There are mainly five return ratios, return on assets, return on equity and return on capital employed, return on investment, and return on net worth.

 Return on Assets (ROA)

 It is the profitability ratio that is used to evaluate the company’s level of efficiency in employing its assets to generate profit.
 The assets of the company, if not used optimally, will not be able to make the desired amount of profit, and the return will also be lower.

 |Return on Asset = ( Net Income / Assets)*100|

 Return on Equity (ROE)

-Every equity investor looks for this ratio before investing in any company as it gives the insight into the company’s profit-generating ability to the investors.
-The potential, as well as existing investors, keep a check on this ratio as it measures the return on the investment made in shares of the company.
-In general, the higher the ratio, more favorable it is for the investors to invest in the company.
-Read exclusively about Return on Equity here.
+Every equity investor looks for this ratio before investing in any company as it gives insight into the company’s profit-generating ability to the investors.
+The potential and existing investors keep a check on this ratio as it measures the return on the investment made in shares of the company.
+In general, the higher the ratio, the more favorable for investors to invest in the company.

 Return on Capital Employed (ROCE)